Jollerprutt/proxmox-node/README.md

 - [ ] Update Proxmox OS and enable turnkeylinux templates

 ## 1. Proxmox OS Installation
 Each proxmox node requires two hard disks.
-Basically one for OS and one as a Proxmox ZFS shared storage disk.
+Basically one is for the Proxmox OS and the other disk is setup as Proxmox ZFS shared storage disk.

-SCSi and SATA controllers device file names are sda,sdb,sdc and so on.
-So disk one is often device sda but in some hardware its not so best check.
-So here we refer to SATA disk devices as sdx.
-The Proxmox OS disk requires a minimum of 60 Gb but a 120 Gb SSD disk is about the smallest these days.
-You can use a USB dom if you want to but a stock USB thumbdrive or SDcard is not recommended because Proxmox has a fair amount of Read/Write activity.
+SCSi and SATA controller devices designate disk names as sda,sdb,sdc and so on - generic linux naming convention.
+So disk one is often device sda but in some hardware its not so best check because in these instructions disk two is your Proxmox ZFS shared storage disk so the disk size should be common across all nodes.
+For ease and to avoid confusion SATA disk devices are referred to as sdx.

+The Proxmox OS disk one requires a minimum of 60 Gb but a 120 Gb SSD disk is about the smallest these days.
+You could also use a USB dom for the Proxmox OS but a generic consumer USB thumbdrive or SDcard is not recommended because Proxmox has a fair amount of Read/Write activity.

-Disk two (sdx) we recommend a 500 Gb SSD which will be used as a Proxmox ZFS shared storage disk for the cluster.
+Disk two (sdx) I recommend a 500 Gb SSD which will be used as a Proxmox ZFS shared storage disk for the cluster.
 But my installation uses a 250 Gb SSD.

 Create your Proxmox installation USB media (instructions [here](https://pve.proxmox.com/wiki/Install_from_USB_Stick)), set your nodes bios boot loader order to Hard Disk first / USB second (so you can boot from your proxmox installation USB media), and install proxmox.